• Life & Culture

 Your opening statement should convey something about yourself that will make the hiring manager want to read more.

-“My name is Lynda Reed, from Cape Town, South Africa,” doesn’t do much to draw the reader in, does it?
+For instance, “My name is Lynda Reed, from Cape Town, South Africa,” doesn’t do much to draw the reader in, does it?

-Lynda could try something catchier:
+Lynda could try something catchier, such as:

 “Though I’ve had a happy and rewarding experience working with GGC, seeing the job description for Collaborate Inc. stopped me in my tracks.
 Ever since I was a child, growing up in Cape Town, South Africa, I was taught to value an egalitarian approach to education and feel strongly that Collaborate Inc.’s philosophy of “complete student education” closely aligns with those values.”